Skip to main content

 5. Frightening Bolt: the tallest drop slide at sea

 Thrill Island will also feature the brand-new, exhilarating Crown’s Edge.
 This onboard thrill is unlike anything seen at sea before.
-Part skywalk, park ropes course and part thrill ride, Crown’s Edge will surely test your courage as you walk across the Royal Caribbean logo.
+Part skywalk, part ropes course, and part thrill ride, Crown’s Edge will surely test your courage as you walk to the trap door and soar over the open ocean.

 Image